tnballo/high-assurance-rust/src/chp2/limits.md

 Like well-studied protocols or heavily audited open-source projects.
 But a new vulnerability is always a possibility.

-Remember: this is *no absolute* security.
+Remember: there is *no absolute* security.
 Only levels of *assurance*.

 With all of this context out of the way, let's return to our RC4 library and leverage it for something useful: encrypting local files via a command line interface.